fedapay/rave-ruby/README.md

 require 'rave_ruby'

 # This is a rave object which is expecting public and secret keys
-rave = RaveRuby.new("FLWPUBK-xxxxxxxxxxxxxxxxxxxxx-X", "FLWSECK-xxxxxxxxxxxxxxxxxxxx-X")
+rave = RaveRuby::Ravenew("FLWPUBK-xxxxxxxxxxxxxxxxxxxxx-X", "FLWSECK-xxxxxxxxxxxxxxxxxxxx-X")

-subscription = Subscription.new(rave)
+subscription = RaveRuby::Subscription.new(rave)
 response = subscription.list_all_subscription
 print response
 response = subscription.fetch_subscription("1")